top of page

 Review of "Chills & Thrills Collection: Volume 2" by S.K.
 Gregory

-Many interesting concepts and folklore are brought together in Chills & Thrills !
+Many interesting concepts and folklore are brought together in Chills & Thrills!
 Like hag stones and wraiths, mixed in with witches and classic hauntings—to name a few.
 There were some errors (characters being referred to by the wrong name, a third-person sentence in a first-person narrated story, things of that nature), which pulled me out of the tale itself whenever it happened.
 Other than that, I really enjoyed the overall horrific feel of this book.

-Reviews of two "Three Horrors"-books by Adam L.G.
+Reviews of Two "Three Horrors"-books by Adam L.G.
 Nevill

 Book 1: Before You Sleep These three horror stories are eerie, and the POVs are very rich—each felt like real and separate people.
 I love how they all have to do with houses where something just isn't right—it ties in well with the thought of insomnia, which kept coming up for me.
 Before You Sleep is creative, scary, and it contains some beautifully haunting phrases!
-Book 2: Before You Wake Before You Wake is a collection of three wonderfully executed horror stories, with m
+Book 2: Before You Wake Before You Wake is a collection of three wonderfully executed horror stories, with my

 bottom of page